freakeinstein/a-mma-documentation/docs/01_named_entity_recognition/ner_en.md

 a_മ്മ's role in Indic NER is to encourage training data from contributors and make it available to the public.
 We have released an early version of a data collection tool '**Named Entity Tagger**' which is available now online [here](https://amma-ner-frontend.herokuapp.com).

 We primarily expect the community contributions in the form of tagged data through '**Named Entity Tagger**' tool.
 We also expect contributions as '**a_മ്മ after effects**' which includes Machine Learning Models, research contributions, engineering ideas.

+## Data usage Licence
+We're looking forward to the best licensing method to keep contributions useful to the public.
+Currently, there are no restrictions.